pahenn/pahenn.com/content/why.md

 subtitle: People may want to listen I suppose
 description: First post
 date: 2024-09-06
+tags: null
 ---

 Some of the most common advice I hear in around the

 ## Who am I